Let’s say it was possible for you:

 - Improve your mental health and reduce the effects of aging?

-How can running or yoga, two seemingly opposite forms of physical activity, boost your brain power and help you to be happy, healthier, and
+How can running or yoga, two seemingly opposite forms of physical activity, boost your brain power and help you to be happy, healthier, and improve your well-being and performance at work?

 Importance Of Running And Yoga